Skip to content

 Think about what lives against your walls and under your ceilings: timber furniture that warps and swells, laptops and televisions that do not survive a soaking, plus photographs, documents and keepsakes that no warranty can bring back.
 A slow leak behind a wall can ruin a wardrobe of clothes before anyone notices the damp.

 The same logic scales up sharply for businesses, where water reaching equipment, stock or critical records can mean real financial loss.
 Keeping the water out in the first place protects everything the building holds, not just the building itself.
-Our guide to residential waterproofing walks through how this protection is built into a home, room by room.
+Our guide to residential waterproofing walks through how this protection is built into a home, room by room, and bathroom waterproofing addresses the wet area where most internal leaks start.
+If a leak has already reached a unit below in a condominium, our guide on who is responsible for a condo ceiling leak in Singapore explains where the duty to repair usually sits.

 3. Cleaner, healthier indoor air